Several killed after car rams into crowd at Vancouver street festival

 “Our thoughts are with all those affected and with Vancouver’s Filipino community during this incredibly difficult time,” Sim wrote.

-One witness told CTV news on Vancouver incident, he saw a black vehicle driving erratically in area of the festival just before the crowd was struck.

-Canadian Prime Minister Mark Carney said he “I am devastated to hear about the horrific events at the Lapu Lapu festival.”
+Canadian Prime Minister Mark Carney said he was “devastated to hear about the horrific events” at the Lapu Lapu festival.

 “I offer my deepest condolences to the loved ones of those killed and injured, to the Filipino Canadian community, and to everyone in Vancouver.
-We are all mourning with you.”

-Carney added that the federal government was closely monitoring developments as the investigation continues.
+We are all mourning with you,” he said, adding that the federal government was closely monitoring developments as the investigation continues.